 Either fund type would work well as an IRA holding.
 However, to the extent that you own funds that do generate a lot of taxable capital gains, it makes sense to hold them in an IRA or other tax-sheltered account.
 In so doing, you take maximum advantage of the IRA's key attribute: tax-deferred (traditional IRA) or tax-free (Roth IRA) compounding.

 For example, say you're considering adding an aggressive, opportunistic fund to your portfolio.
-Take CGM Focus (CGMFX), for instance, where turnover clocked in at an eye-popping 333% last year, the equivalent of buying and selling the entire portfolio three times a year.
-The fund has delivered impressive results, but taxable shareholders have given up nearly 2.5 percentage points of their annual return to taxes over the past three years.
+Take CGM Focus (CGMFX), for instance, where turnover clocked in at an eye-popping 384% last year, the equivalent of buying and selling the entire portfolio three times a year.
+The fund has delivered impressive results, but taxable shareholders have given up more than 4 percentage points of their annual return to taxes over the past three years.
 The fund's big capital gains payouts haven't been a negative for those in IRAs, however, because such shareholders don't have to pay as they go, as do taxable investors.

 Contrary to the common perception, worthwhile funds with high turnover and lackluster tax efficiency (and therefore good potential IRA candidates) don't all use growth strategies.
-True, many value managers keep turnover low, but in some instances, such as at American Century Value (TWVLX), that's not the case.
-Management employs a strict valuation discipline and trades opportunistically when its holdings dip, resulting in far more turnover than most large-value funds.
-So while its pretax long-term returns are solid relative to its peers, they're underwhelming on an aftertax basis.
-If you're going to own this fund--and we do think it's a worthwhile offering--you'll want to be sure to do so in an IRA.
+True, many value managers keep turnover low, but in some instances, such as at Mainstay ICAP Equity ICAEX, that's not the case.
+Management employs a strict valuation discipline and trades opportunistically, resulting in far more turnover--and therefore taxable capital gains--than most large-value funds.
+So if you're going to own this fund--and we do think it's a worthwhile offering--you'll want to be sure to do so in an IRA.

 As for bonds, it almost goes without saying that municipal bonds don't belong in an IRA; such funds generate income that's exempt from federal and in some cases state income tax, and their yields are generally lower than taxable bonds as a result.
 Meanwhile, high-yield bonds are better contenders because they generate heaps of income, but IRA investors don't have to pay tax on those distributions.
 And because income from convertible securities isn't tax-advantaged, the same could be said for convertible bonds and bond funds.

 Alternative asset classes--the likes of which are infrequently found in company retirement plans--may also make ideal IRA candidates.
-REIT funds, for example, pay out heaps of income from their underlying real-estate holdings, and none of it is tax-advantaged; thus, to the extent that you own such an offering, you'll want to be sure to stash it in an IRA or other tax-sheltered vehicle.
+REIT funds, for example, pay out heaps of income from their underlying real estate holdings, and none of it is tax-advantaged; thus, to the extent that you own such an offering, you'll want to be sure to stash it in an IRA or other tax-sheltered vehicle.
 Commodity mutual funds such as PIMCO Commodity Real Return Strategy PCRDX also tend to be unattractive for taxable accounts but can make a good choice for investors looking to diversify within their IRAs.
-We'd note, though, that both real estate and commodities have been on a tear in recent years, and investors shouldn't buy them in hopes of big gains.
-But both are still good ways to diversify a portfolio and make sense in small amounts, especially if you don't have access to them through your 401(k).
+Commodities in particular have been on a tear in recent years, and investors shouldn't buy a fund that focuses on them in hopes of big gains.
+But both real estate and commodities are still good ways to diversify a portfolio and make sense in small amounts, especially if you don't have access to them through your 401(k).